ditsuke/dotfiles/README.md

 - Package manager: `nix`, Flatpak.
 Os-specific package managers are used when necessary.
 - Editor: Neovim.

+...
+And several tools that can be found in ./flake.nix

 ## Bootstrapping

 1. Fork + clone this repository, or just clone without forking!